.XML Extensible Markup Language

 Binary Structure

-XML is a text format, not binary.
-An XML document begins with an optional prolog: the XML declaration (<?xml version="1.0" encoding="UTF-8"?>) specifying version and character encoding, followed by an optional DOCTYPE declaration referencing a DTD or inline entity definitions.
-The document body consists of a single root element containing nested child elements.
-Elements are delimited by start tags (<tag>) and end tags (</tag>), with empty elements using self-closing syntax (<tag/>).
-Elements may carry attributes as name-value pairs within the start tag.
+XML is a text format with no binary structure or magic bytes.
+An XML document begins with an optional prolog: the XML declaration (<?xml version="1.0" encoding="UTF-8"?>) specifying the version and character encoding, followed by an optional DOCTYPE declaration referencing a DTD or defining inline entities.
+The document body consists of a single root element containing nested child elements delimited by matched start tags (<tag>) and end tags (</tag>), with empty elements using self-closing syntax (<tag/>).
+Elements carry attributes as name-value pairs within the start tag.
 Text content, CDATA sections (<![CDATA[...]]>), processing instructions (<?target data?>), and comments (<!-- ... -->) appear within or between elements.
 Namespaces use the xmlns attribute to partition element names into URI-identified vocabularies.
-UTF-8 is the default encoding; UTF-16 is also natively supported.
-Files may start with a UTF-8 BOM (EF BB BF) before the XML declaration, though the W3C recommends against it.
+UTF-8 is the default encoding; UTF-16 is also required for conformant parsers.
+Files may begin with a UTF-8 BOM (EF BB BF) before the declaration, though the W3C recommends against it.
 Well-formedness requires proper nesting, quoted attribute values, and a single root element.
-Validation against a schema (XSD, DTD, RELAX NG) enforces structural and type constraints beyond well-formedness.
+PRONOM identifies XML as fmt/101 using the <?xml declaration as the primary signature.

 Validate XML well-formedness with xmllint other